kibuchijw/alx-higher_level_programming/0x0A-python-inheritance/README.md

 * Class `MyList` that inherits from `list`
 ### Exact same object
 * Function that returns `True` if object is exactly an instance of the specified class; otherwise `False`
+### Same class or inherit from
+* Function that returns `True` if object is an instance of, or if object is an instance of a class inherited from, the specified class, otherwise `False`.